 2. physical play at various developmental levels

 children always find ways to play that challenge themselves. this is why you see children jumping onto the edge of the pavement, or walking on the divider. they self select these challenges as it boosts their development naturally. (think – if children never challenged themselves, they’d never learn to walk, run, jump, let alone climb… challenge-seeking is hardwired as a part of development.)

-it’s true that the simplest things make the most room for imagination, and nothing proves this more right than the curvy board. from riding on a dinosaur’s back, the curvy board transforms into a rainbow, a bridge, a tunnel, a slide, a boat, a race car, all in the space of one play session.
+it’s true that the simplest things make the most room for imagination, and children prove this time and again with the curvy board by playing with it in millions of different ways - from riding on a dinosaur’s back, the curvy board transforms into a rainbow, a bridge, a tunnel, a slide, a boat, a race car, a parking space and an animal shelter...

-so when you take the curvy board home, don’t name it, don’t tell the children what it is – just say its for them to play with, and see the millions of ways in which they do.
+so when you take the curvy board home, don’t name it, don’t tell the children what it is or what it's "meant" to do – just say its for them to play with, and see the millions of ways in which they do.

 4. the sense of balance